Haag-Martha/CIT360/README.md

 # CIT360
 Java subjects
 <br>
-I did all but hte final project and got a B+
+I did all but the final project and got a B+